Chart Color Schemes

 An assessment of population growth drivers in Little Grove - Elleker reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Little Grove - Elleker's population is around 3,934 as of Aug 2025.
+Little Grove - Elleker's population is around 3,934 as of Nov 2025.
 This reflects an increase of 255 people since the 2021 Census, which reported a population of 3,679 people.
-The change is inferred from the estimated resident population of 3,901 from the ABS as of June 2024 and an additional 29 validated new addresses since the Census date.
+The change is inferred from the estimated resident population of 3,901 in June 2024 and an additional 29 validated new addresses since the Census date.
 This level of population equates to a density ratio of 27 persons per square kilometer.
-Over the past decade, Little Grove - Elleker has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing the SA4 region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 48.9% of overall population gains during recent periods.
+Over the past decade, Little Grove - Elleker has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing its SA4 region.
+Population growth was primarily driven by interstate migration contributing approximately 48.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch is utilising growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends suggest a slight increase below the median of regional areas across the nation, with an expected expansion of 340 persons to 2041, recording a gain of approximately 7.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Future population trends suggest an increase just below the median of regional areas across the nation, with the area expected to expand by 340 persons to reach a total of 4,274 by 2041, recording a gain of 7.8% over the 17-year period.

 Frequently Asked Questions - Population